Dental Implant Services at Gregorin Dental

 How Much Dental Implants Cost

 The cost of dental implants will vary according to the type of procedure done.
 This will take into consideration the number of teeth being replaced, the number of office visits required to complete the process, and if there are any other underlying dental issues that need to be corrected before the posts are implanted.
 Most insurance companies cover a portion of the cost for dental procedures that include tooth implants.
 That portion of the procedure not covered by insurance will be the responsibility of the patient.
-The total price and payment options will be discussed before any dental tooth implant process begins.
+The total price and payment options will be discussed before any dental implant services begins.

 Dental Implant Consultations with Gregorin Dental